 LLB, Thammasat University

 Piyanuj (Lui) Ratprasatporn advises domestic and international clients on investing and conducting business in Thailand.
 Lui is a specialist in compliance and legal requirements in relation to corporate and commercial operations and foreign investment.
 She advises on investment regulations, ownership structure, establishing legal entities (e.g., companies, partnerships, representative offices, branch offices, regional offices, regional operating headquarters), commercial contracts (e.g., distributorship agreements, purchase and sale agreements, franchise agreements), licenses and permits (e.g., alien business licenses, import-export licenses, factory licenses), and immigration and work permit matters.

 On the speed dial of a number of top multinational corporations in Thailand, Lui provides spot-on, timely, and practical advice.
 For her excellent client service, she has earned the respect of her corporate clients and numerous accolades, such as being named a leading individual—every year since 2002—in the area of Corporate/M&A by The Legal 500 Asia Pacific.

-She is an active member of many professional and business associations, including serving as a director of the Board of Directors of Multilaw, a member of the Executive Council and Key Cities Committee of Multilaw, Regional Vice Chair of the Asia/Pacific Immigration Practice Group for Lex Mundi, a Board member of the Thai-Norwegian Chamber of Commerce, and a member of the Thai Institute of Directors.
+She is an active member of many professional and business associations, including serving as a director of the Board of Directors of Multilaw, a member of the Executive Council and Key Cities Committee of Multilaw, a Board member of the Thai-Norwegian Chamber of Commerce, and a member of the Thai Institute of Directors.
 A proponent of foreign investment in the Kingdom, Lui says, “Although there have always existed certain laws and regulations to limit foreign ownership in specific activities, the Thai government has generally taken a positive approach towards foreign direct investment.”